nesi/support-docs/docs/Scientific_Computing/Running_Jobs_on_Maui_and_Mahuika/Slurm_Interactive_Sessions.md

 turns off or goes to sleep or its connection to the internet is disrupted while you're away.

 ## Setting up a detachable terminal

-!!! prerequisite Warning
+!!! warning
      If you don't request your interactive session from within a detachable terminal, any interruption to the controlling terminal, for example by your computer going to sleep or losing its connection to the internet, will permanently cancel that interactive session and remove it from the queue, whether it has started or not.

 1. Log in to a Mahuika, Māui or Māui-ancil login node.
 2. Start up `tmux` or `screen`.

 ## Modifying an existing interactive session